 Has to sit for 5-10 minutes

 Depending on your dog’s coat and the time of year, you might feel like you live in a perpetual cloud of dog hair.
-If you have a heavy shedder, the secret is “brush your dog more, not bathe your dog more,” says Youngker.
+If you have a heavy shedder, the secret is “brush your dog more, not bathe your dog more,” Youngker says.

 But this FURminator DeShedding shampoo from a company that makes the popular deshedding tools may be able to help at bath time.
 It has a mix of natural ingredients to promote healthy skin, including omega-3 and omega-6 fatty acids from cranberry, sunflower, and safflower seed oils, as well as aloe vera and vitamin E.